RakhithJK/PHPMailer-wiki/Troubleshooting.md

 The output format will adapt itself to command-line or HTML output, though you can override this using the `Debugoutput` property.
 If you are using authentication, user IDs and passwords will be redacted in the debug output *except* when you use `SMTP::DEBUG_LOWLEVEL` (4).

 ## "SMTP Error: Could not connect to SMTP host."
-This may also appear as **`SMTP connect() failed`** or **`Called Mail() without being connected`** in debug output.
-This is often reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking (for example as GoDaddy does) or another issue on your local network.
+This may also appear as **`SMTP connect() failed`**, **`Called Mail() without being connected`**, **`Network is unreachable (101)`** in debug output.
+This is often reported as a PHPMailer problem, but it's almost always down to local DNS failure, firewall blocking (for example as GoDaddy does), local anti-virus software, or another issue on your local network.
 It means that PHPMailer is unable to contact the SMTP server you have specified in the `Host` property, but doesn't say exactly why.
 It can also be caused by not having the `openssl` extension loaded (See encryption notes below).

-The problem can also be caused by Avast Business who is blocking PHPMailer (during development).

 Some techniques to diagnose the source of this error are discussed below.